siccar/referrals-ui/Readme.md

  - Copy the repository into your own DevOps Repo.
  - Create a new pipeline called OpenReferralUI and target the azure-pipelines.yml
  - Create a release which targets the OpenReferralUi artifact and targets and app service.
+ - If you don't want secrets in source code, inject the appsettings configuration at deployment time.
  - Setup triggers or manually create a build and then release to the app service.

 ## Feedback
 User can leave feedback via a [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSfw5D-YCGzu8SDMhkmxqzJSu1KJJx-hYaRuLnrnU_Um7ILyxw/viewform).
 This link is also embedded in the app.

-Issues can also be created against the Github repository ToDo Add in link to Github repo
+[Issues](https://github.com/siccar/referrals-ui/issues) can also be created against the Github repository